findonflow/find/README.md

 ## Plans

  - refactor tests
- - create job to listed to events for JanitorTasks and run janitor on tags affected
+ - create job to listed to events for JanitorTasks and run janitor on names affected
  - should registering 1-2 chars really be allowed by admin?

 ## Testing